eaasi/user-handbook/source/guide/dashboard.rst

 The EaaSI Dashboard displays three activity feeds to conveniently access the latest environments and other resources available in your EaaSI :term:`node`.

-**My Node Activity** displays the latest resources created or uploaded in your node, regardless of the user who created them.
+**My Node Activity** displays the latest Environments created or uploaded in your node, regardless of the user who created them.
 (You can click on "See ALL Node Resources" to navigate to the :ref:`explore` page)

-**My Resources** displays the latest resources created, uploaded, or bookmarked by the currently logged-in user.
+**My Resources** displays the latest Environments created, uploaded, or bookmarked by the currently logged-in user.
 (You can click on "See ALL My Resources" to navigate to the :ref:`my_resources` page)

-**Network Activity** displays the latest resources published within the EaaSI Network (that is, all resources that have been published by *other* nodes connected by an :term:`Admin` user to the current node).